kanaria69/Mainecoco/README.md

-## Me and my mates are in a band called Duvet.
-We're a cover band.
+## Where do you take someone who has been injured in a Peek-a-boo accident?
+To the I.C.U.